pm-cui/voltageFaultInjection/README.md

 ### Fault injection initial tests
 - Wires moving during the execution affects the results.
 It can cause a normal execution to continously reset.
 Adjusting the wire can sometimes bring it back to normal execution, even with similar glitch timings, and vice versa.
 - Graphs of key fall/rise timings are sketched out
+- Osciloscope unable to show the voltage drop when the time/div is 250ms.
+Need to view in 5ms or lower to see the voltage drop.
+Likely a limitation of the osciloscope.
+Voltage glitch appears to drop to 0v

 ### Bootloader mode
 - Unable to initalize USART1